 A report by Workcast shows that registrations for automated webinars are pretty even Monday to Friday.

 This suggests that your automated webinars don’t even need to be scheduled on specific days of the week.

-If you’re like me and work through a to-do list each day then at the end of day is an ideal time for me to watch a webinar.
+If you’re like me and work through a to-do list each day then at the end of the day is an ideal time for me to watch a webinar.
 Once I’ve wrapped up my tasks for the day I’m far more likely to consider signing in to that webinar I saw earlier.

-Work-related vs non-work related Webinars
+Work-related vs non-work-related Webinars

 I’ve focussed on work-related webinars in this article.
-But what about non work related webinars such as personal finance, or personal Development?
+But what about non-work-related webinars such as personal finance, or Personal Development?
 Surely people can’t be expected to watch these during work hours?